dotnet/corefx/Documentation/project-docs/contributing.md

 * **DO** tag any users that should know about and/or review the change.
 * **DO** ensure each commit successfully builds.
 The entire PR must pass all tests in the Continuous Integration (CI) system before it'll be merged.
 * **DO** address PR feedback in an additional commit(s) rather than amending the existing commits, and only rebase/squash them when necessary.
 This makes it easier for reviewers to track changes.
+* **DO** assume that ["Squash and Merge"](https://github.com/blog/2141-squash-your-commits) will be used to merge your commit unless you request otherwise in the PR.
+Reasons may include (but not limited to)

+  - The change is easier to understand as a series of focused commits.
+Each commit in the series must be buildable so as not to break `git bisect`.
+  - You're using an e-mail address other than your primary GitHub address and want that preserved in the history.
+You will be asked to squash the commit manually before we accept it.

 * **DO NOT** fix merge conflicts using a merge commit.
 Prefer `git rebase`.
 * **DO NOT** mix independent, unrelated changes in one PR.
 Separate real product/test code changes from larger code formatting/dead code removal changes.
 Separate unrelated fixes into separate PRs, especially if they are in different assemblies.

 Merging Pull Requests (for contributors with write access)
 ----------------------------------------------------------

-* **DO** use ["Squash and Merge"](https://github.com/blog/2141-squash-your-commits) by default for individual contributions unless requested otherwise in the PR.
+* **DO** use ["Squash and Merge"](https://github.com/blog/2141-squash-your-commits) by default for individual contributions unless requested by the PR author.
 Do so, even if the PR contains only one commit.
 It creates a simpler history than "Create a Merge Commit".